PeterAldur/WurmApi/README.md

 WurmApi is a .NET library, realizing mission to enable other programmers, to easily write their own tools for Wurm Online game client and for the game in general.

+**This api is in preview!
+Contracts may change between commits.
+Usage examples may be out of date.**

 ## Usage ##

 ### Using in your .NET project